 I’m feeling blessed.
 With all the sad and scary news in the world it’s easy to get lost in self doubt, self pity, and distrust of fellow man.
 The hard part is pushing through all that and focusing on the good that we have in our lives.

-When we started Bridle & Bone Wellness, our goal was (and still is) to help animals.
+When I became certified in animal massage therapy, my goal was (and still is) to help animals.
 I don’t care what anyone says- you don’t go into business working with animals to make money.
 Are we completely selfless?
 No. We get a lot ourselves from helping animals.
 Building relationships of trust and affection with our four-legged friends, helping to improve their health and happiness, and in turn feeling proud of what we accomplish.

 My life changed for the better when I decided to take a risk and change careers.
 My husband was supportive but clear on the fact most businesses fail.
 He didn’t want me to get my hopes up.
 However, I was so passionate about our idea that I worked day and night to build a business plan.
 My husband knows I’m smart but he was a bit surprised by my passion.
 I’ll admit, I was as well.